Protect your identity

 - Verified by Visa will help protect your Linn Area VISA credit card when making purchases online.

-Tips to prevent check cashing fraud
+Tips to help prevent check cashing fraud

 Check cashing fraud is when someone uses information from your checks, or the checks themselves, to access your account and commit fraudulent acts.